stabix/stabix/doc/experimental_data.rst

    *Screenshot of the EBSD map GUI with a problem of axis limits.*

 In this case, it is advised to use the `'zoom' function of Matlab <http://de.mathworks.com/help/matlab/creating_plots/enlarging-the-view.html>`_ to zoom in and zoom out in the center of the EBSD map, to vizualize the grains.
+It is also possible to set directly the limits of axis (e.g.: xlim([0 1500]); ylim([-1000 0]);) in the command window of Matlab.

 Bicrystal GUI
 **************